Motion#

 set climb velocity#

-The set climb velocity block sets the default climbing speed as a percentage.
+The set climb velocity stack block sets the default climbing velocity as a percentage.
 This will affect any following blocks related to climbing.
 The default climb velocity is 50%.

 move forward stack block#